TheRedBrain/food-overhaul/README.md

 ## Customization

-All food effects that were previously part of Food Overhaul were moved to [Various Status Effects](https://github.com/TheRedBrain/various-status-effects).
+All food effects that were previously part of Food Overhaul were moved to [Food Overhaul - Effects](https://github.com/TheRedBrain/food-overhaul-effects).
 This gives mod pack authors / players the option to use their own food effects.

 Food effects can be added to any item (even modded) by vanilla methods (mainly commands) or by using third party mods.